 Field trips are an integral part of the education at ACA.
-We feel that travel is one of the greatest educational tools in the world.
-When a student stands on top of Pikes Peak or in front of the Mona Lisa in Paris the experience has a way of changing that student.
-A student sees the world in a different light than a student who just looks at pictures in a book.
-But our trips are so much more.
-The camaraderie that is developed over an extended period is something that is not accomplished by just sitting in a classroom with students.
-Our students learn how to budget money by having the responsibility for purchasing food and other They learn behavior characteristics that will help them in life.
-This items. includes knowing how to behave in hotels and restaurants, in museums, and even on public transportation.
+We feel that travel is one of the greatest educational tools in the world..
+Our students learn how to budget money by having the responsibility for purchasing food and other items.
+They learn behavior characteristics that will help them in life.
+This includes knowing how to behave in hotels and restaurants, in museums, and even on public transportation.
 Our students develop a level of confidence through travel that gives them a definite advantage when they leave home.
 Some of the greatest educational stories about ACA happened on our field trips.
 We hope you will be able to participate in many of the trips.
-Our encouragement to parents is to use the summer months and vacations to allow your child to work and save money for the trip they will be taking.
-This makes the trip more valuable when they have a part in paying for it.
 A change of locations may change year to year depending on circumstances.